asadovsky/cdb/misc/design.md

   contains a sequence number tracking its position in this particular agent's logical oplog

-TODO: Is it even necessary to store sequence numbers in oplog records, given that CRDT operations are commutative?
-Perhaps it's nice to ensure that log replay order matches the true chronological partial order of events.
+Note: We store sequence numbers in oplog records so that operations get executed in the same partial order at every agent, thus satisfying causality.
+(Some CRDTs, including Logoot, require this property.)

 ## Op handling